learn-co-curriculum/phase-4-nested-resource-routing/README.md

 want to view a specific `DogHouse`, we can guess the URL for that (as long as we know the dog house's `id`) by going to `/dog_house/:id`.

-**Top-tip:** the `/:id` notation above represents a _dynamic_ route segment, which we've touched on before and will be seeing more of in this reading.

 Why do we care?

 Let's imagine we added the filter feature to our reviews page: